 Where an applicant does not meet the above standard criteria, he or she may be considered for admission under the Sydney City School of Law (SCSL) Alternative Entry criteria.
-School Leavers can apply for up to 20 bonus points, and Non-School Leavers have different options that would allow them to still consider a career in law.
+School Leavers can apply for up to 20 adjustment factor points points, and Non-School Leavers have different options that would allow them to still consider a career in law.

 Due to our flexible entry approach, SCSL organises interviews with each applicant in order to discover the student’s potential, abilities and drive to become a lawyer, which could determine entry to this program.

-*Please click hHERE for details on all Alternative Entry options.
+*Please click Here for details on all Alternative Entry options.

 If you have any queries about a specific qualification you can contact us at email@example.com.

 Your SCSL LLB will equip you with the key skills and ability to pursue a career as a practicing solicitor.
 Once you have completed the LLB, you need to complete the following steps:

 1.Practical Legal Training (PLT) in another Institute